meli/meli/BUILD.md

 - `sqlite3` provides support for builting fast search indexes in local sqlite3 databases (on by default)
 - `cli-docs` includes the manpage documentation compiled by either `mandoc` or `man` binary to plain text in `meli`'s command line.
 Embedded documentation can be viewed with the subcommand `meli man [PAGE]` (on by default).
 - `static` and `*-static` bundle C libraries in dependencies so that you don't need them installed in your system (on by default).

-Though not a feature, the presence of the environment variable `UNICODE_REGENERATE_TABLES` in compile-time of the `melib` crate will force the regeneration of unicode tables.
-Otherwise the tables are included with the source code, and there's no real reason to regenerate them unless you intend to modify the code or update to a new Unicode version.

 ## Build Debian package (*deb*)